Process-Centric Analysis of Agentic Software Systems: Process-Centric Data Structures, Metrics, and Analyses

 \subsubsection{Pattern Detection}

 \approach and \lang are rich structures that enhance the mining of both \emph{known} and \emph{unknown but common} patterns.
 Phase Flow Analysis, and specifically Shared Strategy Analysis, demonstrates the usefulness of the structures in mining common unknown patterns.
 Pattern Detection Analysis complements that by enabling the search for known patterns in \approach or \lang of agents.

 The prominent use case of pattern detection is finding known failure modes or suspected strategic inefficiencies in \approach.
-As we show later (\S \ref{sec:rq3}), this enables a systematic and large-scale analysis of programming agents' failure modes: users can sample a relatively small number of failures, manually investigate them to determine a list of (anti-)patterns with respect to the sampled data, and then search for these patterns among other runs systematically and without manual effort.
+As we show later, this enables a systematic and large-scale analysis of programming agents' failure modes (\S \ref{sec:rq3}): users can sample a relatively small number of failures, manually investigate them to determine a list of (anti-)patterns with respect to the sampled data, and then search for these patterns among other runs systematically and without manual effort.